General

 Plastics

-In the EU, food contact materials made of plastics are regulated by Regulation (EC) No. 10/2011.
+In the EU, plastic food contact materials are regulated by Regulation (EC) No. 10/2011.
 Only substances listed in the Union list of this regulation may be used as starting materials.
-This list contains monomers and other starting materials, as well as additives and auxiliary substances for better processability.
-For articles made of plastic, a declaration of conformity issued by the company confirming compliance with the legal requirements is required within the supply chain.
+This list contains monomers and other starting materials, as well as additives and auxiliary substances to improve processability.
+A declaration of conformity issued by the company confirming compliance with the legal requirements is required for plastic articles within the supply chain.

-Regulation (EC) No. 284/2011 applies to imports of polyamide and melamine plastic kitchenware originating from China or Hong Kong, with specific conditions and detailed procedures.
+For imports of polyamide and melamine plastic kitchenware originating from China or Hong Kong, Regulation (EC) No. 284/2011 applies with special conditions and detailed procedures.

 Plastic-like materials

-Epoxy resins: Regulation (EC) No. 1895/2005 on the restriction of the use of certain epoxy derivatives in materials and articles intended to come into contact with food.
+- Epoxy resins: Regulation (EC) No 1895/2005 on the restriction of the use of certain epoxy derivatives in materials and articles intended to come into contact with foodstuffs

-regenerated cellulose film: Federal Law Gazette No. 128/1994 on articles made of regenerated cellulose film (Regulation on regenerated cellulose film)
+- Cellophane films: Federal Law Gazette No. 128/1994 on articles made of cellophane film (Cellophane Film Ordinance)

-Elastomers/rubber (in the case of bottle teats and soothers): Federal Law Gazette No. 104/1995 on the release of N-nitrosamines and N-nitrosatable substances from bottle teats and soothers made of elastomers or rubber
+- Elastomers/rubber (for bottle teats and soothers): Federal Law Gazette No. 104/1995 on the release of N-nitrosamines and N-nitrosatable substances from bottle teats and soothers made of elastomers or rubber

 Ceramics and enamel

-In the EU, Directive 84/500/EEC applies to ceramic articles, which was implemented nationally in Austria as the Ceramics Ordinance (BGBl.
-No. 893/1993).
-This regulation also regulates enamel.
-In contrast to the EU Directive, it sets limits not only for lead and cadmium, but also for antimony, barium and zinc.
-A declaration of conformity issued by the entrepreneur is required for these items within the supply chain up to retail.
+In the EU, Directive 84/500/EEC applies to ceramic articles, which was implemented nationally in Austria as the Ceramics Ordinance (Federal Law Gazette No. 893/1993).
+This ordinance also regulates enamel.
+In contrast to the EU Directive, it not only specifies limit values for lead and cadmium, but also for antimony, barium and zinc.
+A declaration of conformity issued by the company is required for these items within the supply chain up to the retail level.

 Active and intelligent materials